AndreaPrestia/Felis/README.md

 **Conclusion**

-This is an experiment , it doesn't have the claim to be something like a game changer :D

-There a lot of things to do.
+Though there is room for further improvement, the project is fit for becoming a sound and usable product in a short time.
+I hope that my work can inspire similar projects or help someone else.

 **TODO**

-- Implement a mechanism of persistance storage of message in router, now are persisted in memory, it's not efficient.
-- Implement an authorization mechanism to use it in public networks.
+- Implement an authorization mechanism to make Felis available in public networks.
-- Code cleanup and a lot of other things that now i don't remember.
+- Code refactoring.
+- Unit testing.
-- Add unit testing.
+- Stress testing.